skurhse/trans-hotlines/README.md

 # transgender-resources
-A GitHub-flavored Markdown compendium of transgender online resources
+A collection of web resources for transgender people